 However, like anything in life there are a few negatives, I do find it frustrating when I speak with candidates who do not understand their value, some have huge expectations that hamper opportunities whilst others are hugely undervalued.
 When it comes to the latter I am not saying that you need to go out and find something new, it’s always good to understand what people like you are worth so that you can have a civilised conversation with your manager to discuss salary.

-Keeping connected within the IFS marketplace is much easier than you would think, with user groups, conferences and a community feel on LinkedIn everyone is familiar in the IFS market space.
+Keeping connected within the IFS marketplace is much easier than you would think, with user groups, conferences and a community feel on LinkedIn everyone is familiar with the IFS market space.
 It’s common for salary conversations to crop up as well as noticing salary banding on job boards, it isn’t always as it seems.
-Yes, they may be offering £10,000 per year more but do they offer the opportunity to earn bonus, the same generous pension contribution and the ability to work from home.
+Yes, they may be offering £10,000 per year more but do they offer the opportunity to earn a bonus, the same generous pension contribution and the ability to work from home?
 These are things that certainly make an opportunity more attractive, it’s about finding a good balance.

-Staying connected also helps those who are undervalued by the company, perhaps they have been there for a long period of time and haven’t had a pay rise, or maybe they were brought onboard as a junior and have been promoted against company procedure and not what the market rate is stating.
+Staying connected also helps those who are undervalued by the company, perhaps they have been there for a long period of time and haven’t had a pay rise, or maybe they were brought on board as a junior and have been promoted against company procedure and not what the market rate is stating.